renegaudet/TiVoToGo.bundle/README.md

 ### Steps

-1. Install curl if you don't already have it
+1. Install [curl](https://curl.haxx.se/) if you don't already have it.
+2. If you want to use [tivolibre](https://github.com/fflewddur/tivolibre) (see below), make sure a Java runtime for your platform is also installed.
-2. Copy the TiVoToGo.bundle to your plugin directory:
+3. Copy the TiVoToGo.bundle to your plugin directory:
     * Mac: ~/Library/Application Support/Plex Media Server/Plug-ins
     * Windows: C:\Users\\_&lt;username&gt;_\AppData\Local\Plex Media Server\Plug-ins
     * Linux: /var/lib/plexmediaserver/Library/Application Support/Plex Media Server/Plug-ins
+4. Launch the channel via the Plugins or Channels menu in Plex.
-3. Make sure to update the plugins settings:
+5. Update the plugin settings:
     * Enter your Media Access Key (MAK) from the TiVo
     * Enter an IP address for the TiVo if the Plex Server is on a different subnet (then exit the channel and start it again)
     * If you want enable the offline downloads check the "Enable To Go downloads" box and fill in a directory that is writable by the plex user
     * Enter the name of the Plex library to automatically refresh once a download has started.
 If left blank, this will default to "TiVo To Go."
 You can enter multiple library names, separated by commas if you want.
-This lets you add your download directory to multiple libraries using different metadata agents (i.e., for TV Shows and Movies)
+This lets you add your download directory to multiple libraries using different metadata agents (i.e., for TV Shows and Movies).
     * If you want the plugin to [properly name](https://support.plex.tv/articles/200220687-naming-series-season-based-tv-shows/) your downloaded file (for Plex agent metadata lookups), enter your TiVo Online username and password in the appropriate fields.
+    * If you want to use [tivolibre](https://github.com/fflewddur/tivolibre) (instead of tivodecode) for better MPEG-TS support, check the "Use tivolibre" box and fill in the path to your platform's Java runtime (ex. /usr/bin/java on Linux).

 - - -
 ## To Do